githubtraining/innersource-theory-to-practice/course-details.md

-Learn about the concept of InnerSource and put it to use in this carefully crafted learning path.
+Learn about the concept of InnerSource and put it to use in this carefully crafted learning lab.